GerritCodeReview/k8s-gerrit/helm-charts/gerrit-slave/README.md

 This helm chart provides a Gerrit slave setup that can be deployed on Kubernetes.
 The Gerrit slave is capable of receiving replicated git repositories from a Gerrit master.
-The slave can deploy its own database, that replicates the data from the Gerrit master's database (Currently only MySQL databases are supported).
 The Gerrit slave can then serve authenticated read-only requests.

 ## Prerequisites